For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 This critically acclaimed film represents a free day in the life of a recovering drug addict.

-He is out of the rehab center for a job interview but feels too old to start something new.
-With the use of routine-life language, the film is apt for intermediate-level pupils.
+He is out of the rehab center for a job interview, but feels too old to start something new.
+The film uses routine language and is apt for intermediate-level pupils.

-You can watch the cinema using Norwegian or English subtitles, depending on your level of competence.
+You can watch the film with Norwegian or English subtitles, depending on your proficiency level.

 10. Kitchen Stories (2003)